Blood & Water (South African TV series)

 Blood & Water is a South African teen crime drama television series developed by Gambit Films for Netflix starring Ama Qamata, Khosi Ngema and Gail Mabalane.
 Set in Cape Town, the series follows a girl who transfers to an elite school when she suspects one of the students may be her sister, who was abducted as a baby.

-The 6-episode first season was released on Netflix on 20 May 2020.
-In June 2020, Netflix renewed the series for a second season, which was released on 24 September 2021.
+The initial season, comprising six episodes, premiered on Netflix on May 20, 2020.
+Following its release, Netflix announced the renewal of the series for a second season in June 2020, which debuted on September 24, 2021.
 A third season, announced in April 2022, premiered on 25 November 2022.
+A fourth season premiered on 1 March 2024.
 The series won Best TV Drama at the 2021 South African Film and Television Awards as well as awards for cinematography and sound design.

 Plot

-The series revolves around Puleng (Ama Qamata), a high school girl whose sister Phume was kidnapped as part of a human trafficking network shortly after birth.
-On the same day of Phume's birthday Puleng was invited to a party of Fikile Bhele (Khosi Ngema), a popular athlete studying at Parkhurst College, a prestigious school in Cape Town.
-After Wade (Dillon Windvogel), a new acquaintance points out their resemblance, Puleng starts to suspect that Fikile is Phume.
+The series revolves around Puleng, a high school girl whose sister Phume was kidnapped as part of a human trafficking network shortly after birth.
+On the same day of Phume's birthday Puleng was invited to a party of Fikile Bhele a popular athlete studying at Parkhurst College, a prestigious school in Cape Town.
+After Wade a new acquaintance points out their resemblance, Puleng starts to suspect that Frikkie is Phume.
 She has lived in the shadow of her sister all her life so she decides to get to the bottom of things.
 She transfers to the elite school to investigate.
 While solving the puzzle, Puleng discovers that the mystery of her missing sister is not the only secret that her friends and family keep.